TSC Project Roles¶

 Right to block pull requests from being merged until issues or changes requested are addressed

 Responsibility to re-assign a pull request if they are the original submitter of the code

 Responsibility to drive the pull request to a mergeable state

 Solicit approvals from maintainers of the subsystems affected

-Responsibility to drive the escalation process
+Responsibility to drive the PR Technical Escalation process

 Release Engineering Team¶